zackrage99/practical-linux-labs/OverTheWire_Bandit/Level_0.md

 Key Takeaway:
 1. Always use SSH for remote connections to Linux servers.
-2. The -P is for specifying port number
+2. The -p is for specifying port number